A $2.1 million competition to advance how we measure Earth’s magnetic field

 The World Magnetic Model is used every day around the world

 The WMM is embedded in thousands of systems.
 More than a billion smartphone users depend on the WMM to point them in the right direction when they use mobile navigation apps.
-Drivers rely on the WMM to power the compasses in their cars.
-The WMM is also critical for military and commercial uses around the world.
-Among other applications, it supports navigation and attitude determination for submarines, satellites, and aircraft, while also informing operational logistics like the numbering of runways.
+Drivers rely on the WMM to align the compasses in their cars.

 March 21, 2019 – May 16, 2019